truhanen/serobot/README.md

 ### Internet access

-To access the Serobot web server from the Internet, you need a domain name and a DNS service, and probably also a dynamic DNS setup.
+To access the Serobot web UI from the Internet, you need a domain name and a DNS service, and probably also a dynamic DNS setup.

 One DNS service option is provided by [Namecheap](https://www.namecheap.com/), for which a simple DDNS client implementation can be found in [truhanen/ddnsclient](https://github.com/truhanen/ddnsclient).